Tim Franck – Head Coach

 Tim’s Varsity Girls have been recruited to row at many prestigious colleges, including: Harvard, Princeton, Yale, Stanford, Williams, Brown, UPenn, Cal-Berkeley, Dartmouth, Michigan, US Naval Academy, Boston College, Bucknell, Indiana, Tulsa, Tennessee, Clemson, SMU, Alabama, George Mason, Louisville, Ohio State, Wisconsin, Northeastern, and others.

-Prior to joining the SLRC: Tim started rowing as a 10th grader with the Cincinnati Junior Rowing Club (CJRC), where, as a senior, he stroked the boys eight to victory at the National Championships.
+Prior to joining the SLRC: Tim started rowing at the Cincinnati Junior Rowing Club (CJRC), where, as a senior, he stroked the boys eight to victory at the National Championships.
 That experience was followed with a rowing scholarship to Northeastern University, a perennial power in men’s rowing.
 Following graduation, Tim returned to Cincinnati and spent five years as the Novice Boys’ coach with CJRC, where his crews won 93% of their races.

 Pat Bronder – Assistant Coach